Book Review: Rogue Lawyer by John Grisham

-Rogue Lawyer written by John Grisham is a legal thriller where the protagonist deals with five cases.
-The background is that the protagonist is a criminal lawyer who represents the people whose case nobody else would touch.
+Rogue Lawyer, written by John Grisham, is a legal thriller where the protagonist deals with five cases.
+The background is that the protagonist is a criminal lawyer representing the people whose case nobody else would touch.
 That is why he calls himself a rogue lawyer.
-This book consists of different courtrooms scenes, where the odds are against him and where the odds are for him, he comes out victorious every time.
+This book consists of different courtroom scenes, where the odds are against him and where the odds are for him, and he comes out victorious every time.

-I. Introduction – Book Review: Rogue Lawyer by John Grisham
+I. Book Review: Rogue Lawyer by John Grisham

 Rogue Lawyer is a legal thriller written by John Grisham.
-Grisham is known was his legal thrillers, he attended law school at the University of Mississippi.
+Grisham is known for his legal thrillers.
+He attended law school at the University of Mississippi.
 The book was originally published in 2015 in the U.S.A.

 II.
 A summary: Rogue Lawyer by John Grisham

-He has a son, Starcher, who in his opinion is a mistake.
-He was married for a about 2 years to his ex-wife Judith, she is also a lawyer.
-Judith has the custody of their sun and lives with her girlfriend Ava.
+He has a son, Starcher, who, in his opinion, is a mistake.
+He was married for about 2 years to his ex-wife Judith, who is also a lawyer.
+Judith has custody of their son and lives with her girlfriend Ava.
 Sebastian is allowed 36 hours with his son once per month.